binitshah/graph.house/README.md

         - Description
         - Background photo
         - Link button to another site

+**Less Critical**

+1. Make a logo.
+2. Link 'Work With Us' button to the contact us form section.
+3. Link 'Join The Team' button to the google form that we're using for recruiting.
 5. Shift 'convinced? then..' to the left to match the indent of the contact us form.
 6. Remove the 'reason for contacting' part of the form.
 7. Add functionality to send the email to both us and them.